Akuli/jou/doc/classes.md

 but this can be almost always ignored.

-To create an instance of `Point`, we simply need enough memory to hold the two `int`s, and we need to tell the compiler to treat it as a `Point` instance.
+To create an instance of `Point`, we simply need to take enough memory to hold the two `int`s, and we need to tell the compiler to treat that memory as a `Point` instance.
-In other words, we simply create a variable whose type is `Point`:
+In other words, we create a variable whose type is `Point`:

 ```python
 p: Point